SamuelTull/Advent-of-Code/aoc23/README.md

 If we want to count the numbers m < x < M:
     int(M) - int(m) and floor(M) - ceil(m) + 1 are both incorrect if M/m are integers.
     Correct to find (ceil(M) - 1) - (floor(m)+ 1) + 1, or the hacky int(M-1e-10)-int(m)
+### Day 7
+Had code for comparing poker hands already, but took longer to remove logic (flushes/ best pair/ highest card etc) than to write from scratch.
+Sort calls the key function exactly once per item.